edenismine/MP20182_P03/README.md

-# Simple Mock-up chat app that uses the Template and Observer design patterns
+# Simple kotlin demo of the iterator design pattern

 ## Background